Shakshi3104/DeviceHardware/README.md

 DeviceHardware is a package for getting iPhone, iPad and Mac model names and hardware information, such as SoC name.

-Support for iOS devices and Macs by September 25, 2023 (JST).
+Support for iOS devices and Macs by November 18, 2023 (JST).

 ## Usage